Quantization for LLM: A HW/SW Co-Design Perspective

 The memory costs of different quantization granularity are much simpler to analyze.
 In addition to weight, input, and output, quantization stores extra metadata such as the scale factors.
 For tensor-wise and row-wise quantization, the memory cost of scale factors is pretty negligible when the dot product size is large enough, which is the case for modern LLMs.
 However, this assumption may not hold for block-wise quantization.
 For example, with a block size of \(128\), an FP32 scale factor introduces an overhead of \(32/128 = 0.25\) bits per element.
 As the block size further decreases (to improve model performance), the storage overhead of scale factors can no longer be ignored.
 Thus, for the next quantization technique, I will discuss how to reduce the overhead of scale factors.

 MX is standardized by the Open Compute Project, and widely supported by recent AI chips such as AMD Radeon, Meta MTIA, and Microsoft MAIA.
-In this approach, the high-precision scale factor is quantized to power-of-two, as described in the following equations:
+In this approach, the high-precision scale factor is quantized to an 8-bit power-of-two (E8M0).
+For example, the widely used MXFP4 quantization scheme can be expressed by the following equationsThis is also applicable to other MXFP formats such as MXFP8, as described in this paper.:

 \[\begin{aligned} |\mathrm{B_{S}}| \leq \mathrm{Q}_{\text{max}} \iff |\mathrm{B_{\text{max},\,S}}| \leq \mathrm{Q}_{\text{max}} \iff \frac{|\mathrm{B_{\text{max}}}|}{\mathrm{S_{Q}}} \leq \mathrm{Q}_{\text{max}} \iff \mathrm{S_{Q}} \geq \frac{|\mathrm{B_{\text{max}}}|}{\mathrm{Q}_{\text{max}}} \iff \mathrm{S_{Q}} \geq\, \mathrm{S} \end{aligned}\]